vedph/cadmus_itinera_doc/quick-start.md

 Also, you should be able to open a terminal window in a folder:

 - on Windows, open the folder you want in file explorer's `File` menu and pick `open Windows Powershell`.
 - for MacOS users, open the folder and then from `Finder/Services` pick `New Terminal at Folder`.
 Should this not be displayed, see [this help page](https://www.howtogeek.com/210147/how-to-open-terminal-in-the-current-os-x-finder-location/).
+Alternatively, open a terminal window, then type `cd ` (mind the space after `cd`); then, drag the folder which contains the downloaded file into that terminal windows.
+This should append to the `cd` command the name of the folder, building a command like e.g. `cd /Users/yourusername/Desktop/itinera` assuming that your folder is named `itinera` and is located in your desktop.
+Then press `enter` in the terminal window, which should execute the `cd` command.
+This command changes the current directory to the one specified, which should be that including the downloaded file.
+You can ensure you are located at the right folder by issuing the `ls` command, which should list the files in that folder, among which there should be `docker-compose.yml`.
 - it's safe to assume that Linux users already know how to this.

 ## Starting the System